Arkansas Background Check

 - The notice of intent of conducting checks on background was given

-- Employer is not in violation of federal or state laws on equal opportunity to work with the data provided.
+- The employer is not in violation of federal or state laws on equal opportunity to work with the data provided.

-If you choose not to employ an applicant based on information about their criminal history that is included within an employee background check report, you must provide a pre-adverse notice to the applicant which includes the specific conviction, the copy of the background check report and an date that the candidate has to contest or clarify the report's information.
+Choose not to employ an applicant based on information about their criminal history that is included within an employee background check report.
+You must provide a pre-adverse notice to the applicant, including the specific conviction, the copy of the background check report, and the date that the candidate has to contest or clarify the report's information.

-If you decide to continue hiring an applicant based upon criminal history data from the background check, you must send an adverse action final notice.
-This notice should contain details of who and where the CRA and also inform applicants that CRA was not the one to make decisions regarding hiring.
-The notice should also contain details about the rights of the applicant within the FCRA.
+If you decide to continue hiring an applicant based on criminal history data from the background check, you must send a final notice of adverse action.
+This notice should contain details of who and where the CRA is and inform applicants that CRA was not the one to make decisions regarding hiring.
+The notice should also include details about the applicant's rights within the FCRA.

 What causes you to Pass a Background Check for Arkansas?

-People are rejected for Arkansas background checks for employment due to various reasons, including criminal record or employment history embellishments or false information about education, documents regarding driving, and failing background drug screenings prior to employment.
+For various reasons, people are rejected for Arkansas background checks for employment, including criminal record or employment history embellishments or false information about education, documents regarding driving, and failing background drug screenings before employment.

 These reasons are explained below.